-London City Airport, located in East London in the historic Royal Docklands, has been transforming in the past 30 years from an airport that welcomed just 133,000 passengers in 1988 – its first full year of operation – to a record breaking year in 2016 with 4.5 million passengers.
+London City Airport, located in East London in the historic Royal Docklands, has been transforming in the past 30 years from an airport that welcomed just 133,000 passengers in 1988 – its first full year of operation – to a record breaking year in 2019 with over 5 million passengers.

 The airport may be internationally connected but we remain an East London Business at heart, with over 64% of employees coming from the local area.
 We contribute £750 million to the UK and the local economy each year and due to the City Airport Development Programme (CADP) this contribution is set to grow to £1.5 billion by 2025.
 CADP will allow us to improve the airport’s airfield infrastructure by building seven new aircraft parking stands, a parallel taxilane and an extended terminal building.
 CADP will create 1600 new jobs as wel as 600 during the constructing phase.
 Being the most community focused airport in the UK, we want East London to benefit from our growth.
 Something we call: Responsible Growth.